MarkMc1089/shinyusertracking/README.md

 ## Example

-Once the necessary credentials are in place, and a Google sheet is ready to be logged to, just place the a call to `use_logging()` at the top of your server function.
+Once the necessary credentials are in place, and a Google sheet is ready to be logged to, just place a call to `use_logging()` at the top of your server function.

 ``` r
 library(shiny)